MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-and-native-code.md

    ![Step into native code](../debugger/media/mixed-mode-step-into-native-code.png)

-   Now, you can set and hit breakpoints and inspect variables in the native code.
+   Now, you can set and hit breakpoints and inspect variables in the native or managed code.

    - Hover over variables in the source code to see their values.